 After you receive your OPT card, you need to create an online SEVP Portal Account.
 Using this account, you can directly information immigration about your employment and U.S. address, make changes, and also check the status of your OPT work authorization.

-To set-up your SEVP Portal Account, you will receive an email from immigration after your OPT application is approved.
+To set-up your SEVP Portal Account, you will receive an email from immigration on/after your OPT start date.
 The email will come from do-not-reply.SEVP@ice.dhs.gov (check your spam or junk inbox).
 The email will provide a unique link to help you create your account.
 You must activate your account within 30 days of receiving the email.

 Resources for setting up your SEVP Portal Account: